 Photos by Tulip and Sage

-We independently select the products we feature on Tulip and Sage.
-We do work with affiliates, and if you purchase a product from a link used in this article, we may earn a small commission amount.
+On Tulip and Sage, I only select and feature products I love and think you’ll love too!
+I do work with affiliates, and if you purchase a product from a link used in this article, I may earn a small commission amount which helps me keep the blog running.
+Thank you for supporting T&S! ♡